labwc/labwc.github.io/src/tips-and-tricks.md

 `labwc` also parses XML in an element/attribute agnostic way, which means that `<a><b>foo</b></a>` is equivalent to `<a b="foo"/>`.

+Note: This does not apply to core aspects of menu.xml (specifically the attributes id, label and execute), but is fine for actions.

 To see the config/menu file nodenames when `labwc` starts, set the following environment variables: